suesui117/course_335/assignment2/README.md

 A prime number.
 This is because if my hash table size is, say, 100, then any hash key that's a multiple of 100 will first try to go into index 100, causing a collision after the first insert.
 A good hash function will scatter the data evenly throughout the hash table.
 Number of probes it took to find the next available location for the keys.

-load factor λ: (total number of elements in the hash table)/(table size), ideally no morea than 0.5
+load factor λ: (total number of elements in the hash table)/(table size), ideally no more than 0.5

 Collisions: